FNDC5: Cognitive effects

-Irisin was shown to be a critical regulator of beneficial cognitive effects of physical exercise.
+Irisin was shown to be a critical regulator of beneficial cognitive effects of physical exercise in rodents.

-Molecular Interactions
+Molecular interactions

 FNDC5 is known to interact with various different molecules.
 In exercise related effects, PGC-1alpha induces FNDC5 gene expression through ERRα availability and that exercise leads to increased transcription of Pgc-1α and Errα, thus increased transcription of Fndc5.
 Additionally, FNDC5 is a positive regulator of BDNF expression and can influence BDNF expression in the brain even when peripherally delivered by adenoviral vectors.

 Irisin promotes conversion of white adipose tissue (WAT) to brown adipose tissue (BAT) by increasing UCP1 expression.
 A 2016 in vitro study of white and brown fat cell tissue found dose-related upregulation of a protein called UCP1 that contributes to the browning of white fat and found other markers that would indicate that the white cells were browning and that fat cells were more metabolically active.
 Many of the stem cells became a type of cell that matures into bone.
 The tissue treated with irisin produced about 40 percent fewer mature fat cells.

 Irisin also interacts with BDNF in terms of regulating its levels in the brain.
 In a recent study, expression of BDNF in the primary hippocampal nerve cells was observed to decrease as glucose concentration and glucose exposure time increased, or in the diabetic rat conditions.
 The vitality of these primary hippocampal nerve cells from diabetic rats was markedly decreased when BDNF levels were low but improved following irisin treatment.
 Thus, irisin was found to positively regulate the expression of BDNF and negatively influence the levels of GHbA1c (human glycated hemoglobin A1c) and AGEs, suggesting that irisin influences cognitive dysfunction in rats with type 2 diabetes by regulating the expression of BDNF and glycometabolism.
 It appears that these proteins are connected and related to each other in terms of cardiovascular/metabolic diseases, such as hypertension and diabetes.